KevinHeiwa/MCGTM/README.md

 ```
 python watermark.py
 ```
 Note that you need to prepare Code LLM in advance and configure the relevant runtime environment and parameters.
-You may be able to find the most suitable configuration for you from the following materials: https://huggingface.co/docs/transformers/main_classes/tokenizer
+You may be able to find the most suitable configuration for you from the following materials: https://huggingface.co/docs/transformers/main_classes/tokenizer and https://huggingface.co/learn/nlp-course/chapter1/1